SUPPORTING SCHOOLS—COUNSELORS AND OTHER EDUCATORS

 How do I enroll a student?
 That depends on whether the parent is paying for the course or the school is paying.
 Where the school is paying, request the parent or student to create an account with SVHS at http://lms.svhs.co/login/index.php prior to the school generating a purchase order.
 Important–the account must be in the student’s name as this is the name that will appear on the transcript.

 How can parents pay for a course?
 The student needs an SVHS user account, they log in to their account and select the course they want.
-They can pay with a credit/debit card, or a PayPal account.
-PayPal will process the transaction and then enroll the student into the course.
-Please note that a PayPal account is not required to pay for a course.
-PayPal accepts credit and debit cards.
+They can pay with a credit/debit card.

 Where the school is paying for the course, do you accept purchase orders?
 Yes.
 Many of the schools we work with send us a list of students to be enrolled together with a purchase order.
 We enroll the students and invoice the school.
 Please make sure the students have created their SVHS accounts before you would like them to be enrolled.

 Is SVHS an accredited school?
-Yes, SVHS is accredited by AdvancED (now renamed “Cognia”), the largest community of education professionals in the world.
-AdvancED is the trusted partner to 34,000 educational institutions—employing more than four million educators and enrolling more than 20 million students—across the United States and 70 other nations.
+Yes, SVHS is accredited by the Accrediting Commission for Schools Western Association of Schools and Colleges (ACS WASC) and Cognia (formerly “AdvancED”) the largest community of education professionals in the world and the trusted partner to 34,000 educational institutions—employing more than four million educators and enrolling more than 20 million students—across the United States and 70 other nations.

 Are the courses NCAA approved?
 Yes.
 Silicon Valley High School courses are approved by NCAA, the National Collegiate Athletic Association.